Commitheria/.github/profile/README.md

 ## Purpose
 Commitheria is an open organization aimed at providing tools, popular or not, managed by volunteers in order to avoid all types of content that could be bothersome for users.
 ## Principle
-### Users
-For the users of Commitheria, the services provided by Commitheria should be the most conducive to work or personal use.
+### Users For the users of Commitheria, the services provided by Commitheria should be the most conducive to work or personal use.
 (No NSFW.)
 ### Participants
-For participants, Commitheria must be an organization where NO emotional profit should be created and also the least amount of content unnecessary for user purposes (Unnecessary content, advertisement*).
+For participants, Commitheria must be an organization where only emotional profit should be created and also the least amount of content unnecessary for user purposes (Unnecessary content, advertisement*).
 The content is Open-Source, except in cases where licensed content is integrated.
 ### References
 The name Commitheria comes from two Latin names: Commits for the loading of content and engagement, and Eleuthatia for freedom.
 ## Acknowledgments